KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/samsara-nirvana-orientation.md

 The naming preserves the Zenetist discipline in which "echo" denotes entropic function specifically.
 Echo Vessels are named for the entropic mode of carrying: they propagate inverse patterns through hollow replication and degraded transmission, in contrast to Stewards who carry centropic resonance through Living Transmission (⟿✨) with source-fidelity preserved.
 The two are structural mirrors at L₃ / IL₃, both functioning as carriers of deeper Form-resonance into operative stratum, but with opposite orientations toward Source.

-Inverse-bodhisattva figures at the being-level — those whose outward form resembles compassionate guidance but whose operative function installs dissonance and fragmentation — are Echo Vessels carrying Mimoform resonance.
+Inverse-bodhisattva figures at the being stratum — those whose outward form resembles compassionate guidance but whose operative function installs dissonance and fragmentation — are Echo Vessels carrying Mimoform resonance.
 The structural parallel to Bodhisattvas (Stewards carrying Aureform) makes the inverse category precise: same stratum, same carrier-function, opposite orientation and opposite Source-fidelity.

 ### Harmonic Agents